espositocode/sublate/README.md

 Sublate is tool for building template based projects with jinja.
 It can be used for blogs, scaffolds, [themes](https://github.com/subtheme-dev), or any kind of project that renders structured data.
-It is a very minimal tool but supports powerful features such as [data inheritance](#data-inheritance), file iteration, filename rendering, and questions.

 To install: